Parnate: starting and adjusting the dose

 Insomnia and its treatment

-My comment is that those who are not familiar with the dramatic improvements one sees with TCP might well suspect mania, because they have so little experience of seeing ‘proper cures’.
+My comment about the ‘manic’ idea is that those who are not familiar with the dramatic improvements one sees with TCP might well suspect mania, because they have so little experience of seeing ‘proper cures’.
 We used to see such rapid and dramatic improvements sufficiently frequently that one of the senior nursing staff in the hospital (the best colleague I ever had the privilege of working with) came up with the flippant line ‘the impossible we do today, miracles take a little longer’.
 When one has seen severe psychotic depression resolve in 7 days, one appreciates that comment is not without substance.

 Melatonin helps some.